 I live in a Los Angeles suburb.
 I don’t think that much about my city in the sense I like to brag about the weather, or put down any part of my community.
 Wasn’t born here, but lived most of my life here, except for 10 years in No California.

 The recent protests/riots took place in Downtown LA, Hollywood mostly, away from the suburbs.
-They were basically organized beforehand and somewhat peaceful, but I was deeply bothered by the organized antifa rioting that came in after the marches got underway.
+Couple leaders got permits and marches were somewhat peaceful in the beginning, but I was deeply bothered at how antifa infiltrated later after dark and produced chaos.
 L. A. hasn’t had any problems with antifa that I know of, up to now.
 I’m familiar with that group as Marc was murdered in Portland, OR where they have a bad reputation.
 I’ve visited there during several protests.

 As the peaceful marches got underway in L.A., the antifa types would come along and mix with the others and create mayhem.
 They’d break windows, loot or set fire to cars, stores!
 Antifa were not part of the Geo Floyd protesters or BLM marches, this was evident on the first day, during the early hours of demonstrations.
-Various news reporters noticed the influx of antifa, anarchists taking charge over our city as well as the protests went into the night!
+Various news reporters noticed the influx of antifa/anarchist types taking charge in parts in riots in our city, some were clearly aghast at the severity of the destruction, hatred expressed by rioters well into the night!
+It was bizarre to see these white youths seemingly come out of nowhere and try to claim the black BLM marches as their own!

-It was sickening to see antifa nite after nite vandalize, spray paint stores, or burn L.A., or Hollywood stores on Melrose right out in the open, for NO REASON!
+It was sickening to see antifa nite after nite vandalize, spray paint stores, or burn downtown L.A., or Hollywood stores on Melrose right out in the open, for NO REASON!
 Los Angeles hasn’t had a major protest since the early ’90’s with the Rodney King incident, we’ve done pretty well.
-TV news many times likes to make out there’s alot of racial unrest here, but I think there’s more unrest, or fear among the Latino population than blacks.
+Our universities are so calm compared to the tempests in some colleges Back East.

-On Sat or Sunday, I was heartsick by the totally unwarranted, wanton torching of Santa Monica store fronts by antifa types!
-Why?
-There were peaceful marchers there, but a few isolated people set about to destroy property, set cars, or buildings on fire.
+By Sunday, I was heartsick by the totally unwarranted, wanton torching of Santa Monica store fronts by antifa types!
+Why that city of all places?
+There were peaceful marchers there, but a few isolated individuals set about to destroy property, set cars, or buildings on fire.
 Sheriff Villaraigosa did a good job of trying to maintain clarity, and shared how protests were fine but not looting and arson!
-But I think the police were overwhelmed by the different types of protesting from various groups, not one group to focus their attention on.
+But I think the police were overwhelmed by the different types of protesting from various groups, not one group or city to focus their attention on.

 What’s very disturbing to me is how people turned the tragic mourning of one man’s death into a political riot.
 I resent how people from out of town came to Los Angeles and took over the intentions of the more peaceful local marchers who were officially organized to march.
 As I watched TV coverage we’d watch marchers early, then watch the violent crowd create mayhem thru arson, looting.
 Then after anarchists finished breaking store front windows, carloads of youth from surrounding areas would drive by and loot the stores with broken windows.
 Each group, each race, had their own agenda in the protests, many could see it, and some tried to turn antifa away.